davisdude/mlib/README.md

   - `median = mlib.statistics.getMedian( data )`
   - `median = mlib.statistics.getMedian( ... )`
 - Arguments:
-  - `data`: Numbers.
-The values in the data set.
+  - `data`: Table.
+A table containing the values of data.
-  - `...`: Table.
-A table containing the values in the data set.
+  - `...`: Numbers.
+All of the numbers in the data set.
 - Returns:
   - `median`: Number.
 The median of the data.